watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

 1. Open another browser window by using InPrivate mode and navigate to the URL you copied in the previous step.

-    > **Note**: You should be able to view the content of the file by downloading it and opening it with Notepad.
+    > **Note**: This will automatically download the LICENSE file.
+You can view the content of the file by opening it with Notepad.

     > **Note**: This is expected since now your access is authorized based on the newly generated SAS token.

-    > **Note**: Save the blob SAS URL.
-You will need it later in this lab.

 ## Task 3: Create and configure an Azure File storage
 In this task, you will create and configure Azure Files shares.